Child abuse: Forced adoption

+Child harvesting

-Most of the children living in institutions around the world have a surviving parent or close relative, and they most commonly entered orphanages because of poverty.
-It is speculated that, flush with money, for profit orphanages are increasing and push for children to join even though demographic data show that even the poorest extended families usually take in children whose parents have died and it would be cheaper to aid close relatives who want to take in the orphans.
-Experts and child advocates maintain that separating children from their families often harm children's development.
-During the One Child Policy in China, women were only allowed to have one child.
-Local governments would allow the woman to give birth and then they would take the baby away stating the mother violated the one child policy.
+It is speculated that for-profit orphanages are increasing and push for children to join even though demographic data show that even the poorest extended families usually take in children whose parents have died, and that it would be cheaper to aid close relatives who want to take in the orphans.
+Experts maintain that separating children from their families often harm children's development.
+Adoption fees result in such orphanages and similar networks such as "baby factories" in Nigeria coercing or abducting and raping women to sell their babies for adoption.
+During the One Child Policy in China, when women were only allowed to have one child, local governments would often allow the woman to give birth and then they would take the baby away.
 Child traffickers, often paid by the government, would sell the children to orphanages that would arrange international adoptions worth tens of thousands of dollars, turning a profit for the government.

-Targeted violence against girls

 Infanticide

 Under natural conditions, mortality rates for girls under five are slightly lower than boys for biological reasons.
 However, after birth, neglect and diverting resources to male children can lead to some countries having a skewed ratio with more boys than girls, with such practices killing an approximate 230,000 girls under five in India each year.
 While sex-selective abortion is more common among the higher income population, who can access medical technology, abuse after birth, such as infanticide and abandonment, is more common among the lower income population.
-Female infanticide in Pakistan was a common practice.
+Baby farming is practice of accepting custody of a child in exchange for payment.
+As it became profitable, baby 'farmers' would neglect or murder the babies to keep costs down.
+Illegitimacy and its attendant social stigma were usually the impetus for a mother's decision to give her child to a baby farmer.
 Methods proposed to deal with the issue are baby hatches to drop off unwanted babies and safe-haven laws, which decriminalize abandoning babies unharmed.